 Fixing a Leaking Shower

-On a daily basis here at Jim’s, our tradesmen are frequently called out to attend to leaking showers.
+On a daily basis here at Jim’s, our tradesmen are frequently called out to attend to leaking showers and shower plumbing.

 There are 3 main types of tapware relating to showers and these include:

 When a tap washer is leaking, what is normally carried out by our plumbers would be to re-seat the breacher in the wall.
 This means that they would cut a new face or smooth surface onto the body of the breacher so that the washer could seat flush without water by-passing.
 Once this is re-seated they would install new hydro-seal tap washers, change the o’ring on the tap spindles and then lubricate.
 Once they have turned the water back on, the plumber would flush the brass filings from the re-seating process out of the pipework and then test the taps to make sure they are turning on and off.
 However, quite often due to the age of the existing tapware we would recommend replacing the taps rather than the servicing process discussed above, as majority of the time when servicing tapware we are not able to recondition the taps like new.

 The process of repairing leaking ¼ or ½ turn existing taps is similar to the repair of tapware with washers.
 The breacher is again re-seated and a service kit is put through the tap spindles.
 Due to there being so many service kits and spindles available in the market, quite often we are having to order in new spindles or service kits which can take up to 7 days.
 In some cases, we are finding that certain models of this tapware may no longer be available, therefore resulting in the tapware having to be replaced with new or current models of ¼ or ½ turn taps.

 Shower mixer taps